deadlysyn/terraform-keycloak-aws/README.md

 Many of the opinions represented in code come from upstream defaults.
 This reduces cognitive load for the operator.
-However, these are only opinions.
-You should understand upstream module defaults, and know that you can always override them if needed.
+However, these are only opinions that you can override if needed.

-Aside from leveraging sensible defaults, we also hard-code a few settings (e.g. DB port number) which are tunable but unlikely to change in the typical case.
+We also hard-code a few settings (e.g. DB port number) which are tunable but unlikely to change in the typical case.
 Again, these can be overridden but not forcing them to be thought about makes initial consumption easier.
-Power users may want to go deeper.
+Power users can go deeper.

-Architectural choices such as "enough regions for HA" or "database type" are currently baked in.
-Some of these can be easily adjusted, others require larger refactors.
+Several architectural choices such as "enough regions for HA" or "database type" are currently baked in.
+Some of these can be easily adjusted, others require more work.
 As time permits, we intend to make larger things like RDS cluster type easier to personalize, but have erred on the side of simplicity.